melonproject-archive/documentation/chapters/factory.md

     address _priceSource
 ) componentNotSet(managersToHubs[msg.sender])`

 This public function takes the following parameters and initiates the set up process of a Melon fund.
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function requires that the Version is not shut down.
 The function then creates a new `Hub` owned by `msg.sender` with the `name` provided.
 The `Hub` is then added to the `managersToHubs` mapping, mapped to the `msg.sender` (manager).
 A `Settings` struct is constructed from the requisite parameter values and is added to the `managersToSettings` mapping, mapped to the `msg.sender` (manager).
-Finally, the function the proceeds to populate the managersToComponents mapping by mapping the `msg.sender` (manager) address to the following individual `Component` elements: `priceSource`, `registry`, `version`, `engine` and `mlnToken`.
+Finally, the function the proceeds to populate the `managersToRoutes` mapping by mapping the `msg.sender` (manager) address to the following individual `Routes` elements: `priceSource`, `registry`, `version`, `engine` and `mlnToken`.
 &nbsp;

 `function createAccounting()
 componentNotSet(managersToRoutes[msg.sender].accounting) amguPayable payable`

-This public function creates the Accounting spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
+This public function creates the Accounting spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function createFeeManager()
 componentNotSet(managersToRoutes[msg.sender].feeManager) amguPayable payable`

-This public function creates the FeeManager spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
+This public function creates the FeeManager spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function createParticipation()
 componentNotSet(managersToRoutes[msg.sender].participation) amguPayable payable`

-This public function creates the Participation spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
+This public function creates the Participation spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 TThe function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function createPolicyManager()
 componentNotSet(managersToRoutes[msg.sender].policyManager) amguPayable payable`

-This public function creates the PolicyManager spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
+This public function creates the PolicyManager spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function createShares()
 componentNotSet(managersToRoutes[msg.sender].shares) amguPayable payable`

-This public function creates the Shares spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
+This public function creates the Shares spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function createTrading()
 componentNotSet(managersToRoutes[msg.sender].trading) amguPayable payable`

-This public function creates the Trading spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
+This public function creates the Trading spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function createVault()
 componentNotSet(managersToRoutes[msg.sender].vault) amguPayable payable`

-This public function creates the Vault spoke of a Melon fund and adds the resulting contract address to the `managersToComponents` mapping, mapped to the `msg.sender` (manager).
+This public function creates the Vault spoke of a Melon fund and adds the resulting contract address to the `managersToRoutes` mapping, mapped to the `msg.sender` (manager).
 The function implements the `componentNotSet()` modifier ensuring its one-time execution in the Melon fund setup process.
 The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
 &nbsp;

 `function completeSetup()